ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

     adb uninstall [APP_ID] # This is the adb of your device, not your computer exit

 - Done!
-You might have to pull down from the center of the screen and release for the new Android apps to show up.
+You might have to pull down from the app list for the new Android apps to show up.

 Access Android storage
 -----------------------